 One more activity resulting strengthened global visibility of the Kavli IPMU is following.
 In 2012, UTokyo has signed an agreement to deliver courses through online education provider Coursera, a rapidly growing Massive Open Online Course (MOOC) provider that offers courses online for anyone to take, for free.
 H. Murayama was chosen to be the first instructor of the MOOC courses to be provided by UTokyo.
 H. Murayama's course was popular and signed up by nearly 50,000 people from more than 140 countries worldwide.
+H. Murayama delivered a speech titled "Science for peace and development today and tomorrow" at United Nations (UN) Headquarters on the occasion of CERN's 60th anniversary.
+His spirit of founding the Kavli IPMU was broadcast on UN web TV.

 As a measure of our international visibility, we studied citation counts.
-The citation record obtained from Thomson Reuters' Web of Science, of the science and technology papers that the Kavli IPMU has produced since its launch in 2007 to 2013, shows, for instance, 117 (114) papers with more than 50 citations, and the number of citations per paper of 24.35 (17.77), with (without) the famous Review of Particle Properties.
-These numbers are comparable to or better than those of world-leading institutes covering the similar research areas as our Institute, such as Institute for Advanced Study (Princeton), the Kavli Institute for Theoretical Physics (Santa Barbara), Yukawa Institute for Theoretical Physics (Trieste), in the same period.
+The citation record obtained from Thomson Reuters' Web of Science, of the science and technology papers that the Kavli IPMU has produced since its launch in 2007 to 2015, shows, for instance, 229 (209) papers with more than 50 citations, and the number of citations per paper of 26.9 (20.4), with (without) review articles.
+These numbers are comparable to or better than those of world-leading institutes covering the similar research areas as our Institute, such as Institute for Advanced Study (Princeton), the Kavli Institute for Theoretical Physics (Santa Barbara), Yukawa Institute for Theoretical Physics (Kyoto), Perimeter Institute (Canada), and International Center for Theoretical Physics (Trieste), in the same period.